Love Bug Pet Massage

 I have always enjoyed the company of animals and learning from and about them.
 There is something especially meaningful that passes between humans and other animals through touch.

 I began studying small animal massage in 2016 so that I could have the opportunity to share my love of animals with the pets of Whidbey Island.

 I am certified through the Northwest School of Animal Massage to practice small animal massage, as well as rehabilitation massage.
 I am also insured through ABMP and licensed with the Washington State Health Department.

-I currently live in Langley with my husband, son, cat, and two chihuahua mixes.
+I currently live in Langley with my husband, son, 2 cats, and three dogs.
 I hope I get the chance to meet your lovely pet soon!

 Sarah's massage has worked wonders for my dog, Vesper.
 She's now much calmer and less anxious when I leave the house.
 Vesper gives her two paws up.